JustPause/JustPause/README_OLD.md

 I like to study new skills like photography, software development, 3d modeling, game development, movie making, digital art, server maintenance and Linux.
 Specifically **arch** Linux.

 I suck at the usual school system, almost past it, but I like to stay home and learn skills on my one.
-I can call my self a *Jack of all trades, master of none*.
+I can call my self a **Jack of all trades, master of none**.
 And that's me programmer wanna be.

----